Henryvw/todo_tweeter/README.md

 **Philosophy of the Workshop**
 We've designed this workshop to fluctuate between two modes: short bursts of explanation of a piece of content, followed by you all, as participants, in teams of 2-3 with a laptop, experimenting by actually inputting that idea into your own application.

+Feel free anytime to stop or interrupt me with questions.
+If you have the question, probably others do as well.

 **What You Are Building**
 You are building a simple web application to create your own to-do lists.
 If we are lucky and have enough time, we will also help you to be able to integrate with the Twitter API to also send out a Tweet when you complete a to-do list task.

+Here's what it looks like - show them the Todo Tweeter App

 I will start with a general introduction to the ideas of programming.